What "HIPAA-compliant chatbot" actually means

 3. Can I export and delete my data?
 You should own your data, not rent access to it.

 4. What happens if I cancel?
 Data should be deleted on a defined schedule.
-Make sure the schedule is documented
+Make sure the schedule is documented in writing.

 5. How do you handle a breach?
-Look for a written incident response policy with notification timelines that meet
+Look for a written incident response policy with notification timelines that meet HIPAA's 60-day requirement.

 6. What does your audit log capture, and how long do you retain it?
 You will need this if you are ever